 If the event is one to which the public are admitted, the site shall be open to the public only on the dates and between the times specified in the Application.

-The Organisers shall provide on the site, for use by the public: adequate toilet facilities in conformity with the requirements of the Head of Health and Community Protection and the Organisers shall make suitable arrangements for emptying chemical toilets in accordance with the requirements of the Head of Health and Community Protection and the Head of Development Services.
+The Organisers shall provide on the site, for use by the public: adequate toilet facilities in conformity with the requirements of the Head of Health and Community Protection, and the Organisers shall make suitable arrangements for emptying chemical toilets in accordance with the requirements of the Head of Health and Community Protection and the Head of Development Services.

 The Organisers shall remove all marquees, tents, amusements, caravans and other structures and all vehicles and property connected with the event from the site not later than the date and time specified in the Application.